windley/CS462-Event-Edition/project/Lab4.md

 - In Lab 3, you had direct subscriptions form the flowershops to the drivers.
 You will need to undo those subscriptions.
 Drivers should now *only* see **rfq:delivery_ready** events from the guild.
 - The universal driver identifier maintained by the guild will need to be an attribute on any event referencing a driver.
 - You may need transaction IDs or some other identifier to link events about a particular delivery.

 ---
+#Exercises

+*_N.B._ These are for in class use, you do _not_ have to turn them in with your project.*

+0. determine the event attributes for the new events introduced above.
+Also determine what changes will be necessary for the attributes of the **rfq:deliver_ready** and **rfq:bid_available** events.
+0. draw an event hierarchy showing how events flow.
+Here's an <a href="http://www.flickr.com/photos/windley/5580410158/sizes/o/">example</a> of an event hierarchy.
+Use ovals for the events and rectangles for the event processors.

+---